 Race results as empirical ground truth — performance vs crew execution across Cowes Week.

-From thirty-one features to eleven archetypes.
+From fifty-two dimensions to eleven archetypes.

 Analytical Pipeline